combinatrix-ai/PromptTrail/README.md

                 MessageTemplate(
                     role="assistant",
                     content="""
                     The user has stated their feedback.
-If you think the user is satisified, you must answer `END`.
+If you think the user is satisfied, you must answer `END`.
 Otherwise, you must answer `RETRY`.
                     """,
                 ),
                 check_end := MessageTemplate(